pomden31/Caff-1A2-Rscripts/README.md

 - line 103 : define mask for phase IVA (see examples on comments)
 - line 105-107 : set ranges of considered Imin and Dmin values
 - lines 109-113,122-124;128-131,138-139,143 : set display filters according to comments.
-WithKeras15 script: this part supposes that datasets have been previously defined and processed using phase I-IV of Main scripts and that suitable computing environment (including python)  was previously set to run keras and tensorflow libraries.
+WithKeras15 script: this part which involmves deep learning processes supposes that datasets have been previously defined and processed using phase I-IV of Main scripts and that suitable computing environment (including python)  was previously set to run keras and tensorflow libraries.
+This script can be run / rerun by parts: it is recommended to read it and understand roles of parts before using.
+Executing at a whole migth mask intermediate results and graphs.
 - line 42 : list of datasets used in calculation
+- line 43 : corresponding names used in graphs.
+- line 44 : selected CFF for each dataset
+- line 45 : see comment and main script line 86
+- line 46-48 : select parameter index and parameter type for learning and prediction based on ids of line 49
+- line 50 : learning and testing fractions of data
+- line 51, 52 : filter on a specific P450 iron redox state
+- Line 54-56 : perform or not randomisation of the order of input or output data
+- Lines 57-58 : data ponderation and color sets
+- lines 60-62: filters  (learn, test, ignore) of batches defined according to comments
+- lines 64-65, 128-129 : set according to comments